Get to know your FYE Instructors

 Tracye has been an employee of the University of Tennessee at Chattanooga since 1991.

-She has taught ACT preparation classes for Continuing Education, and, for 20 years,
+She has taught ACT preparation classes for Center for Professional Education, and,

 University of Tennessee at Chattanooga's pilot program with Coursera, an online education